March 9, 2023

 What is Israel doing to prevent terror attacks?

-Israeli security forces have been conducting near-daily counterterrorism operations throughout the West Bank.
+Israeli security forces have been conducting near-daily counterterrorism activities throughout the West Bank.
 This is in large part due to the declining effectiveness of the Palestinian Authority security forces and their inability to maintain security.
-While these operations, which began during the terror wave that started in the spring of 2022, have focused on neutralizing terror cells in the area and preventing further and sometimes imminent attacks, they have also led to a small number of unintentional deaths among Palestinian civilians caught in the crossfire.
+While these security activities, which began during the terror wave that started in the spring of 2022, have focused on neutralizing terror cells in the area and preventing further and sometimes imminent attacks, they have also led to a small number of unintentional deaths among Palestinian civilians caught in the crossfire.

-Israel’s counterterrorism operations are done with precision to minimize Palestinian civilian casualties.
+Israel’s counterterrorism activities are done with precision to minimize Palestinian civilian casualties.
 While indiscriminate terror attacks targeting Israelis seek to cause as much destruction and loss of life as possible, through wide-scale attacks such as rocket fire at Israeli towns and cities, as well as knifing, suicide bombing, car-ramming, and shooting, such as the recent assaults in Jerusalem.

 Following the murder by a Palestinian terrorist of two Israeli brothers – Hillel Yaniv, 22, and Yagel Yaniv, 20 – on February 26 along a road in the West Bank town of Huwara, a mob of dozens of Jews took part in violent riots in Huwara, with some setting fire to property and provoking clashes with the local Arab community.